scrapinghub/frontera/docs/source/topics/frontier-backends.rst

 there are no documents available for crawling, but there are documents waiting for their scheduled revisit time.

+HBase backend
+^^^^^^^^^^^^^

+.. autoclass:: frontera.contrib.backends.hbase.HBaseBackend

+Is more suitable for large scale web crawlers.
+Settings reference can be found here :ref:`hbase-settings`.
+Consider tunning a block cache to fit states within one block for average size website.
+To achieve this it's recommended to use :attr:`hostname_local_fingerprint <frontera.utils.fingerprint.hostname_local_fingerprint>`

+to achieve documents closeness within the same host.
+This function can be selected with :setting:`URL_FINGERPRINT_FUNCTION` setting.

 .. _FIFO: http://en.wikipedia.org/wiki/FIFO
 .. _LIFO: http://en.wikipedia.org/wiki/LIFO_(computing)
 .. _DFS: http://en.wikipedia.org/wiki/Depth-first_search